janekx21/bachelor-thesis/chapters/appendix.typ

   )
 ]

-Tree sitter uses a range syntax to show where the syntax tree nodes lay within the source code.
+Tree-sitter uses a range syntax to show where the syntax tree nodes lay within the source code.
 The range is represented using a start and an end position, both are written using zero based row and column positions.
-For example, the following S-expression could be a syntax tree result from tree sitter.
+For example, the following S-expression could be a syntax tree result from tree-sitter.

 ```lisp
 (root [0, 0] - [4, 0]